-Monaco is located near the south of France with France on three sides and the French Riviera, the Mediterranean Sea to its south.
+Monaco is located near the south of France, with France on three sides and the French Riviera, and the Mediterranean Sea to its south.
 This beautiful country is a tourist hot spot.

 Monaco is also one of the only tax-free countries in Europe.
 Its tax haven status attracts a lot of wealthy entrepreneurs and expats.

 Monaco is a small country.
-It only covers a 0.78 square mile area.
-Packed into this small country is a population of 38,300, and around one-third of the Monaco population are millionaires.
+It only covers a 0.78-square-mile area.
+Packed into this tiny country is a population of 36,297, and around one-third of these are millionaires.

 All of this makes Monaco one of the best places for expats to retire.

 Interested in establishing a residency or citizenship in one of Europe’s most beautiful spots?

 Become a Nomad Capitalist client, and we will work with you as the architects and general contractors of your holistic strategy to explore the best citizenship for you, taking you where you are treated best.

 Monaco Quick Facts